NMC Health: Under-reporting of debt

 This meant that the actual indebtedness was not $2.1 billion as previously reported but circa $5 billion as at 30 June 2019.
 On 24 March 2020 the total debt was then estimated at $6.6 billion.
 Many employees were not paid at that time.

-On 8 April 2020, NMC went into administration in UK due to the insolvency of the company due to alleged frauds committed by founder and then-chairman of the board B.R.
+On 8 April 2020, NMC went into administration in the UK due to the insolvency of the company due to alleged frauds committed by founder and then-chairman of the board B.R.
 Shetty.
 Consequent to the request from the board of directors of NMC and on going investigation of potential financial irregularities, the company was suspended from its listing on the London Stock Exchange.

 On 15 April 2020, Abu Dhabi Commercial Bank filed a criminal complaint against NMC Health with the Attorney General's Office of UAE.

+In December 2020, Shetty sold the company for $1 to an Israeli-UAE consortium.

 In April 2021, HSBC and Standard Chartered cleared around $370M worth of positions in NMC's debt in two separate auctions as more information about likely restructuring recoveries become available.

+In 2023 the UK FCA censured the company for committing market abuse by understating its debts by as much as $4bn.
+No fine was issued as the business was not expected to have any funds left after paying debts.